The Firefight at Đại Đồng

 by Richard Dieterle

 DECEMBER 7, 1967 — When we got up in the morning, we were greeted with a singular piece of bad news.
 "Bravo Company hit the shit!"
 This had actually happened later the day before.
 The First of the Ninth, a helicopter recon unit, had been flying over a village not too far from LZ English, when they noticed what appeared to be antennae sticking out of the thatched roofs of the hooches in a village called Đại Đồng.
 The procedure was for them to drop a "blue team" (infantry) to check it out from the ground, but no sooner had they landed, than they came under fire.
 Having satisfied themselves that the observations had not been an optical illusion, the blue team quickly withdrew, and plans were put afoot to bring in a regular infantry unit to, as the odd euphemism had it, make "contact" with the enemy.
 In the late afternoon, Bravo Company landed, and formed a line to "sweep" the village.
 They had been placed some distance out so that they could form up without coming under fire.
 They advanced in this line across a number of rice paddies, at that time dry.
 When they were midway through another of these open fields, all of a sudden, all hell broke loose.
 Having been caught in the middle of an open field, they beat a hasty retreat back to the dyke at the back of this paddy where they could gain some cover.
 However, when they regained their equilibrium, they saw that a body lay face up in the middle of the field.
 It was Lt.
-Sullivan.
-He was a very popular office, known even to us, so his loss was keenly felt.
-Just then, one of the enemy rushed out from concealment, leapt on top of Sullivan's body, and pounded him furiously with his fist.
-Someone squeezed off a round and picked him off.
+Walter R. Boettcher.
+He had been shot squarely in the forehead.
+He was a very popular officer, known even to us, so his loss was keenly felt.
+Just then, one of the enemy rushed out from concealment, leapt on top of Boettcher's body, grabbed him by the throat and tried to strangle him with his bare hands.
+Sgt.
+Gulley, carrying his trusty shotgun, leveled it and almost literally blew him away.
 This display of fanatic hatred must have been a bit unnerving.
 Eventually, they were able to get the body, and fall back to a suitable staging area, as it had become obvious that they had made contact with a very large and zealous enemy force, and reinforcements were in order.
 That's where we came in.

 As we formed up to board the helicopters soon expected from over the horizon, we all had that strange visceral sense of foreboding that the icy grip of fate was about to close over us.
 Everything would change.
 Who would we lose?
 I wondered if these were the closing hours of my own life.
 While mulling over these unpleasant thoughts, the hum of distant choppers could be heard somewhere beyond our view.
 Soon a majestic flight of Hueys in perfect formation floated over the tree tops, then glided downward right towards us.
 We were in groups of five, and each lead man raised his rifle crosswise above his head.
 With a loud roar the air swirled with dust and twisting winds as he guided the lead chopper into its position.
 No sooner had the skids touched the ground, than we rushed headlong towards the chopper, piling in as if our lives depended on it.
 In that prolonged instant we had scrambled aboard, and without a moment's hesitation, the whole flight of Hueys gracefully eased off and forward, and we were airborne.
 They didn't have far to go.
 We could see the usual aerial bombardment by the ARA choppers, as they fired their rockets in the area ahead of where we were to disembark.
 We came down swiftly, and even before we completely touched down, those of us who were inside the bird's belly, suddenly exploded out the open doors.
 We moved in an exaggerated crouch in order to avoid the rotor blades.
 The Hueys wasted no time in getting up and away, as they were a good deal more vulnerable when they were landing than at any other time.
 The loud crashing of our rockets was still to be heard as we tried to form up.
 This is always an awkward part of the operation, since the Hueys generally have to land in a field, and such open terrain makes everyone vulnerable, so there is usually a mad dash for whatever local cover there might be.
 Since there was no enemy fire, and the LZ had not been hot, we stood around waiting for instructions on how we were going to proceed.
 While we were more or less milling around, two or three young Vietnamese men surrendered.
 They didn't have regular uniforms, so we took them to be Viet Cong.
 Their shirts were white or bluish white.
 Our guys gave them some cigarettes, grateful that they had surrendered at all.
 They were then blindfolded and put on helicopters for the rear to be interrogated.